SJellen/SJellen/README.md

 # Scott Jellen
 ### Independent Researcher · Protocol Design · Rights Modeling

-I research how rights, incentives, and system architecture can be represented clearly through **standards-style protocols**, **schemas**, and **reference registries**.
+I design standards-oriented protocols and reference infrastructure for representing rights, incentives, and interoperability in digital and institutional systems.

-This GitHub profile serves as an **index and entry point** for my protocol-oriented research.
+This GitHub profile serves as an index and entry point for my protocol-oriented research.
 Authoritative specifications, schemas, registries, and reference tooling are developed and versioned openly, with explicit scope, lifecycle status, and archival discipline.

 Primary development and canonical artifacts are maintained in the **`sjellen/protocols`** repository.